genomic-medicine-sweden/jasen/.github/pull_request_template.md

 # Description
 _##Remove elements in cursive as needed.##_

-_The features of this PR primarily concerns end-users/bioinformaticians/internals_
+_If not self-evident, mention what prompted the change._

 _Summary of the changes made:_

-_If not self-evident, mention what prompted the change._

 ## Primary function of PR
 - [ ] Hotfix